 Consider that Abraham and Sarah are allegorical of the believing—the new man and the new woman.

 Know then that it is those of faith who are the sons of Abraham.
 (Galatians 3:7)

 This concept of image was defined for us in Genesis 5:3

 When Adam had lived 130 years, he fathered a son in his own likeness, after his image, and named him Seth.
 (Genesis 5:3)

 Notice, so far, how all of this theology follows very logical, simple to understand lines of reasoning.
 None of it conflicts or contradicts.
 None of this leaves you with subjective, abstract mush that ties your brain into a knot.
 It’s not confusing.

 You may be wondering by this point how we are to explain Genesis 1 which (you thought) was unequivocally clear in the male and female both being made in God’s image.
 Well, looks look again, shall we?
 This time, lets really look.

 Genesis 1:27 does not say the woman (or even man) is created in the image of God.
 Instead it says this,

 So God created Adam in his own image, in the image of God he created him; male and female he created them.
 (Genesis 1:27)

 If you weren’t paying attention (most of us weren’t), you wouldn’t have noticed that it says very directly “him” which is the pronoun in the accusative singular.
 Not plural.
-The word for “man” is Adam.
-Adam means two things in Genesis 1:27: the man Adam, and mankind.
+Adam means two things the man Adam, and mankind.
 In this passage is referring prophetically to our Savior Adam, the Adam who is coming.
 (Rom.
 5:14 YLT)